atingupta2005/apache-airflow/10-Distributing Apache Airflow/1-Executing-tasks-in-parallel-with-the-Local-Executor.md

 - Enable the toggle and refresh after 1 min
 - Check Gantt view - 3 tasks at a time

+## dag_concurrency vs parallelism
+- parallelism is the maximum number of tasks that can run concurrently within a single Airflow environment.
+If this setting is set to 32, no more than 32 tasks can run at once across all DAGs.
+Think of this as "maximum active tasks anywhere."
+If you notice that tasks are stuck in a queue for extended periods of time, this is a value you may want to increase.
+- dag_concurrency determines how many task instances the Airflow Scheduler is able to schedule at once per DAG.
+Think of this as "maximum tasks that can be scheduled at once, per DAG."

 ## Enable dag_concurrency to specify how many tasks to run in parallel for each DAG
 - Change dag_concurrency = 2
 - Restart